k5iogura/tensorflowlite-samples/CNN_NumberDetector/05_TensorflowLite_CPP/README.md

-# Using tensorflow-lite.a builds a.out
+# Using tensorflow-lite.a builds a.out(mnist by tensorflowlite)

 On Ubuntu16.04 Intel CPU with AVX support.
 ```